massari100/django-mtr-sync/README.md

 # django-mtr-sync

-# WARNING: it's under development and has major changes around commits.
+## WARNING: it's under development and has major changes around commits (no migrations before release, `tasks.py recreate command`).
 After release in PIP it will have stable API

 ## Full-feature package for easy importing and exporting of data